amandaharlin/babyharlin/readme.md

 * has blue eyes, blonde hair
 * will likely have brown eyes and hair within the next year
 * is a little tounge-tied but latches just fine
+* is 93% for height (21" long at 1st checkup) and is in something like the 12th percentile for cranium size and weight (small lil baby)

 #### lil bb